100% Community (Alaska) Ensuring 10 Vital Services for Surviving and Thriving

 • The impact of this trauma affects individuals over a lifetime and societies over generations.

-A keystone 1998 study asked middle class Americans how many traumas they had experienced as a child.
+A 1998 study asked middle-class Americans how many childhood traumas they had experienced.
 Traumas included physical abuse, witnessing domestic violence and having a parent in jail.
 Researchers then developed an ‘Adverse Childhood Experiences’ (ACE) score — the more traumas, the higher the ACE score.
-Researchers compared scores to measures of adult health and well-being, and found strong links with poor health, social challenges and low earning power.
+Researchers compared scores to adult health and well-being measures and found strong links with poor health, social challenges and low earning power.
 If children experience trauma, this undermines their ability to learn and cope, which in turn undermines their health and ability to earn a living.

-Follow-up studies found, stress from trauma shows up at the cellular level and its influence can be passed on genetically from one generation to the next.
-This relates directly too many of the health and social problems we wrestle with in Alaska.
-This information is incredibly important for Alaska, where rates of child abuse and domestic violence are so high.
-No nation-wide ACE study has been done, but Alaska’s first measured rates, in 2013, were higher than those of an earlier five-state study by the U.S. Centers for Disease Control and Prevention.
+Follow-up studies found that stress from trauma shows up at the cellular level and its influence can be passed on genetically from one generation to the next.
+This relates directly to many health and social problems in Alaska.
+This information is essential for Alaska, where rates of child abuse and domestic violence are so high.
+No nationwide ACE study has been done, but Alaska’s first measured rates in 2013 were higher than those of an earlier five-state survey by the U.S. Centers for Disease Control and Prevention.

 325 South Spruce Street, Kenai, Alaska 99611, United States